WECAN training module on “Patient Involvement in Publications”

 - Identify the major guidelines that provide information on what should be reported in a publication

 - Follow a logical sequence of steps to write a publication

 - Explain how to prepare a document to respond to peer reviewers’ comments

 - Propose practical ways to help raise awareness of their published research

 This training module will be will be made available open access in the WECAN Academy Knowledge Base and will be taught as part of the specialist education programme on “Evidence-Based Advocacy: Evidence generation and publication” which WECAN is running in 2020-2021.

 Development of the training is ongoing.
-The module is expected to be available to launch in October 2020.
+The module is expected to be available to launch in Q1/2021.
 Further information is available here.